0atman/trebetherick.net/content/trebetherick-snapshot.md

 <img width="80%" src="/Males-tea-rooms.jpg" alt="Males-tea-rooms.jpg">

-The Polzeath Chapel was moved into purpose built shed in 1898 using a corrugated iron roof and became known locally as the Tin Tabernacle at Chapel Corner, (1920 photo).
+The Polzeath Chapel was moved into a purpose built shed in 1898 using a corrugated iron roof and became known locally as the Tin Tabernacle at Chapel Corner, (1920 photo).
 In 1932/3 the new chapel was built further away from the corner to allow for road improvements.

 <img width="80%" src="/1920 Chapel Corner, Polzeath.jpg" alt="1920 Chapel Corner, Polzeath.jpg">